-Get off the beaten path and explore Hokkaido’s best backcountry zones, local onsens and culture.
+Spend a week chasing Winters biggest storms with our expert local guides & pro snowboarders Shinya Nakagawa & Gaku Nagai.
+Our base for this tour is Asahikawa city where we can access the resorts and backcountry zones in around the Dasetsuzan National Park, including Asahidake, Kurodake, Tokachidake, Kamui and Furano.
 We’ll have our local guides Shinya Nakagawa and Gaku Nagai leading the way.
 Shinya and Gaku are not only qualified backcountry guides, they are pro snowboarders who grew up in this region and are some of the most experienced and qualified professionals working in Hokkaido.
 Shinya and Gaku have a lifetime of experience riding in these areas as well as reading the conditions and terrain.
 Outside of the riding, we will visit authentic onsens throughout the region to give you a local Japanese experience.
 Being off the beaten track you will also experience real Japanese cuisine and hospitality.

 Our base for this tour is Asahikawa, This city is the second largest in Hokkaido and is not on the usual tourist path.
 It’s a buzzing lively city with great restaurants, bars and shops and from here we can easily access the Daisetsuzan National Park, home to the tallest and wildest peaks on the island of Hokkaido.
 The terrain out here ranges from big mountain alpine lines to undulating tree riding, accessed by tramways or from roadside locations.
 We keep the itinerary flexible so we can find the best conditions and terrain on the day.

-- Watch the highlights from our last tour HERE
+- Watch the highlights from our past tours HERE

-- You’ll spend 5 days exploring Central Hokkaido’s secret backcountry zones
+- You’ll spend 5 days exploring Central Hokkaido’s secret resorts & backcountry zones

 - You’ll get to experience snowboarding culture in Hokkaido while travelling with our local Japanese guides.